 “and in this I rejoice, yes, and will rejoice.”

 “I rejoice” is present tense.
-“While I sit in jail I am rejoicing over the fact that Christ is preached.”
+“While I sit in jail, I rejoiced over the fact that Christ is preached.”
 “Will rejoice” indicates his purpose to continue to rejoice no matter what may come his way.
 Paul’s point was that the people who were trying to hurt him were contributing to his joy!
 Paul had such deep appreciation for the work of Jesus Christ upon the cross that nothing could alter his focus.
-Christ’s death upon the cross, His resurrection, ascension, and glorification were so dominant in this thinking that nothing tawdry daunted him.
+Christ’s death upon the cross, His resurrection, ascension, and glorification was so dominant in this thinking that nothing tawdry daunted him.